 A fairly helpful file viewer is the less command.
 It uses the full height of the terminal window to display the leading part of the file.
-It then lets you scroll through the files content with the cursor keys, jump to the beginning or the end using the <pos1> and <end> keys, or search through the files content with / followed by the search expression.
-One can then navigate through the matches using the <n> (for next) and (for previous) keys.
-The view can be exited by simply pressing the key.
+It then lets you scroll through the files content with the cursor keys, jump to the beginning or the end using the $\boxed{pos1}$ 4 and \boxed{end} keys, or search through the files content with \boxed{f} followed by the search expression.
+One can then navigate through the matches using the \boxed{n} (for next) and \boxed{p} (for previous) keys.
+The view can be exited by simply pressing the \boxed{q} key.

 When one has two versions of the same file, e.g., subsequent iterations of the same source code, it is usually not easy to find the differences by simply comparing the content in two neighboring less views.
-To help simplify this task \mathtt{diff} is the tool of choice.
+To help simplify this task diff is the tool of choice.
 There are many command line switches that help to configure how the comparison is performed and how the result is displayed.
 By default the two files are compared and only differing lines with a little bit of context around them are displayed.
-There also exist several graphical user interfaces that help you compare and merge files even more easy. xxdiff and kdiff3 are just two of those.
+There also exist several graphical user interfaces that help you compare and merge files even more easily. xxdiff and kdiff3 are just two of those.

 Compressing Files The common compression formats zip and rar most people know in the MS Windows world are available on Unix-like platforms as well.
-For example takes the directory folder and its entire content and creates a compressed archive folder.zip.
+For example zip -r folder.zip folder takes the directory folder and its entire content and creates a compressed archive folder.zip.
 After that can be used to unpack the directory somewhere else again.